Riverbraid/Riverbraid-Core/README.md

 print(result)

+⸻

 Change Control

 Any policy change requires:
-	•	an RFC
+	•	An RFC
-	•	an impact statement
+	•	An impact statement
-	•	dual-signature approval
+	•	Dual-signature approval
-	•	a new major version
+	•	A new major version
-	•	a new audit hash
+	•	A new audit hash

+⸻

 Final Note